Jump Ahead To:

 People are moving to Denver because of the incredible lifestyle this city offers.
 And locals can attest, its just a wonderful place to live.
 With over 300 days of sunshine, you don’t have to check the weather before going for a hike or bike ride, walking the dog, or taking an exercise class in one of Denver’s 205 parks.

 The lifestyle brings people into Denver.
 And the many job opportunities keep them here.
 Denver has had a rush of entrepreneurs who are creating many unique jobs opportunities.
-And the city governor, Jared Polis, has promoted and created numerous clean energy jobs across the city.
-With an unemployment rate that runs significantly below the rest of the country, most new residents find a job as easily as they find a fried pair of Denver’s classic Rocky Mountain oysters.
+And the city has promoted and created numerous clean energy jobs.
+With an unemployment rate that runs below the rest of the country, most new residents find a job as easily as they find a fried pair of Denver’s classic Rocky Mountain oysters.

 The city, as you know, is Colorado’s proud capital, known for its incredible food, settled at the foot of the Rocky Mountains, and home to four major professional sports teams.
 If you’re willing to drive an hour out, the wider region around Denver has some world-class ski areas and prime dirt-bike, rafting, and rock-climbing destinations.